SteamDeckHomebrew/decky-plugin-template/README.md

 Notes about tasks:

 - View / modify tasks and task confguration in `PROJECT_ROOT/.vscode`
-- Update the vales in `settings.json` to your device's IP address and your deck user login password to enable the `deploy` task
+- Update the values in `settings.json` to your device's IP address and your deck user login password to enable the `deploy` task

 ### Troubleshooting